GreyGnome/KivyDnD/README.md

 * `DropDestination`
   * This is designed to be optional.
 This is an object that receives a DragNDropWidget.
 Use this if you want to:
     * Have the destination perform actions while an item is being dragged or dropped, or
-    * Organize widgets into "drop groups", meaning that certain widgets are restricted to being dropped only onto other widgets in their group.
+    * Organize widgets into "drop groups", meaning that certain widgets are restricted to being dropped only onto other widgets in a group.

 ## DragNDropWidget
 ### Methods
-These are all ObjectProperties (the methods) or ListProperties (the args).
-Each Method has a ListProperty that accompanies it, named with an "args" suffix rather than "func".
-For example, `failed_drop_func` has `failed_drop_args` and so on.
+The following are all ObjectProperties (the methods) or ListProperties (the args).
+Each Method has a ListProperty that accompanies it, named with an "args" suffix rather than "func", as shown below.
+For example, `failed_drop_func` has `failed_drop_args`.
 The one exception is `while_dragging_func`; there is no `while_dragging_args`.

+Note that the first argument for each function after self is the widget that called it.
+This is built in to the library.
 * `drop_func`
   * If defined in your DragNDropWidget subclass, this function is called on a successful drop.
   * If defined in the object being dropped onto, a function by this name will be called when a droppable object is dropped onto it.
+  * Argument ListProperty: `drop_args`.
+Your function will be called with the following arguments: self, the calling widget, and then the arguments in the ListProperty.
 * `while_dragging_func`
   * If set, this is called continuously as the widget is being dragged.
 * `failed_drop_func`
-  * If defined in your DragNDropWidget subclass, this function will be called if you drop it onto a non-droppable widget.
-It's also called if you drop the DragNDropWidget onto its old parent and `can_drop_into_parent` is `False`.
+  * If defined in your DragNDropWidget subclass, this function will be called if you drag but fail to drop it onto any widget that has been configured to receive a drop from this widget.
+  * Argument ListProperty: `failed_drop_args`

 If you assign any of these `on_motion_...` functions, on_motion events are bound to the kivy.core.Window (the main Window that encloses your Kivy program). on_motion events are dispatched with each move of the pointer.